jongearl/jobc-driver/README.md

 # jobc-driver

+Jobc Driver - README.md

-LOD, Apache Jena Fuseki, Virtuoso를 Java에서 JDBC처럼 사용 할 수 있는 라이브러리입니다.
+LOD, Apache Jena Fuseki, Virtuoso can be used in Java just like JDBC.

-### 특징
+### Features
-- 일반적인 Database Connection처럼 코딩을 해서 온톨로지 저장소에 Sparql를 수행합니다.
-- PoolManager를 사용할 수 있습니다.
-    - LOD와 Fuseki는 실제 Pool관리는 하지 않습니다.
-- Mybatis처럼 사용할 수 있습니다.
--  동일한 Sparql을 LOD, Jena fuseki, Virtuoso에서 사용 가능합니다.
-    -  Preparedstatement를 사용할때 Sql과 동일하게 Sparql의 변수를 ? 로 사용합니다.
-    -  Virtuoso에서 preparedstatement를 사용할 때 Sparql은 다른 방법을 사용.
-    -  예) 파라메터를 ?? 로 사용하거나 INSERT Data를 INSERT INTO GRAPH 사용
+- Execute Sparql on ontology repositories by coding like a general Database Connection.
+- PoolManager is available.
+(LOD and Fuseki do not manage the actual pool).
+- Can be used like Mybatis.
+- The same Sparql can be used in LOD, Jena fuseki, and Virtuoso.
+When using Preparedstatement, '? ' is used as a variable in Sparql just like in Sql.
+- When using preparedstatement in Virtuoso, Sparql uses a different method.
+    - e.g.) Use parameters as '??' or use 'INSERT INTO GRAPH' for 'INSERT Data'.

 ###  JobcDriver Attrebute Value
-* Divier Name : com.frotoma.jobc.JobcDriver
+Divier Name : com.frotoma.jobc.JobcDriver
-* URL : Ontology Storage Address
-* user : User ID
-* password : User password
+URL : Ontology Storage Address user : User ID password : User password

 ### URL Attrebute Value
 jobc:[Ontology Storage Type]:[Ontology Storage Address]&method=[HTTP Verbs]